OpenAcousticDevices/AudioMoth-HID/README.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="0002", MODE="0666"
 ```

+### Updating module ###

+Execution permissions are lost when binaries are committed to npm repository from a Windows machine.
+To avoid this, all updates must be published from MacOS.

 ### Example applications using this module ###
 * [AudioMoth Configuration App](https://github.com/OpenAcousticDevices/AudioMoth-Configuration-App)
 * [AudioMoth Time App](https://github.com/OpenAcousticDevices/AudioMoth-Time-App)